james-priest/100-days-log/docs/log6.md

 **Progress:**

 I was given a take-home test by a company I've been interviewing with.
+This was in lieu of a whiteboard session or live coding technical interview .
 The role is for Sr. Front-End Engineer.

 The assignment was to take a comp and build a fully functional and responsive e-commerce page.

-It needed to use a build system and will be reviewed for:
+It needed to use a build system and was reviewed for:

-- organization
+- Organization
-- readability of code
+- Readability of code
-- pixel perfect recreation of the mockup
+- Pixel perfect recreation of the mockup
-- end product results
+- End product results

+The other elements it needed to have were:

+- Drag and drop capability
+- Dynamic update of shopping cart
+- Randomized values in drop-down select inputs

 The instructions for the assignment are here: [vickys-flowers/docs/INSTRUCTIONS.md](https://github.com/james-priest/vickys-flowers/blob/master/docs/INSTRUCTIONS.md).